 How to buy Azure Government

-Azure Government is available to purchase from an Azure Government license solution provider (LSP) with no upfront financial commitment.
-To try Azure Government before you buy, sign up for a free trial.
+Azure Government is available to purchase from an Azure Government licensing solution provider with no upfront financial commitment or directly through a Pay-As-You-Go online subscription.

 Buy through your licensing partner

-LSP’s are advisors in how to procure and manage Microsoft licensing and cloud services.
+Licensing solution providers are advisors in how to procure and manage Microsoft licensing and cloud services.
 They understand the government cloud ecosystem and may have a history of your purchases, so they can work with what you have as a starting point for success.
-Talk with the person in your organisation who manages procurement to find out which LSP you may be working with already.
+Talk with the person in your organisation who manages procurement to find out which partner you may be working with already.

-These partners understand Microsoft licensing options for government.
+These partners understand Microsoft licensing options for Azure Government.
 They can advise you on the best procurement process for your organisation and help you get started.